| Contact | bfotoronto.ca |

 -

-Bereaved Families of Ontario – Toronto (BFO-Toronto)
+Bereaved Families of Ontario: Toronto (BFO-Toronto)

 -

-Rainbow Services (2SLGBTQ+) – CAMH
+CAMH: Rainbow Services (2SLGBTQ+)

 2SLGBTQ+ affirming in-person outpatient group therapy for substance use.
-Toronto only.
+Toronto only

-Contact (416) 535-8501, 2 | camh.ca/en/patients-and-families/programs-and-services/rainbow-services-2slgbtq Information 2SLGBTQ+ affirming in-person outpatient group therapy for substance use.
-Toronto only.
-Service area Ontario: Toronto Resource type Mental health agency Support type Wellness support Target demographics 2SLGBTQ+ concerned with their drug or alcohol use, lGBTQ2SIA+ Serves children (0–12) Yes Serves youth (13–17) Yes Serves adults (18+) Yes Serves families — Languages spoken English 🍁, French ⚜️ -
+Contact (416) 535-8501 ext.
+2 | camh.ca/en/patients-and-families/programs-and-services/rainbow-services-2slgbtq Information 2SLGBTQ+ affirming in-person outpatient group therapy for substance use.
+Service area Ontario: Toronto Resource type Mental health agency Support types Wellness support, addiction support Target demographic LGBTQ2SIA+ population Serves children (0–12) Yes Serves youth (13–17) Yes Serves adults (18+) Yes Serves families — Languages spoken English 🍁, French ⚜️ -

 Victim Services Toronto

-Contact (416) 808-7066 | victimservicestoronto.com Information Comprehensive crisis response, intervention and prevention services for victims of crime and sudden tragedy in Toronto.
-Services include: 24/7 crisis line providing immediate, confidential support; emotional support and crisis counseling; safety planning; police accompaniment; court support and accompaniment; assistance with victim impact statements; hospital accompaniment; referrals to community resources; emergency financial assistance for funeral costs and immediate needs; housing support and relocation assistance; grief counseling; support for victims of homicide, sexual assault, sex trafficking, intimate partner violence, and other crimes; TEAR (Trauma Education Awareness Response) presentations in schools; Dandy the Trauma Dog support for children and youth during police interviews and court proceedings; translation and interpretation services; support for family members of victims; connection to settlement agencies and other community services.
-Services are free, 100% confidential, and available to all people regardless of whether they report to police.
-Trauma-informed, culturally responsive approach.
-Emergency support includes donated cell phones, grocery gift cards, and other immediate assistance.
-Counsellors accompany clients through the criminal justice process and provide ongoing case management.
-Service area Ontario: Toronto Resource types Telephone, in-person service Support types Bereavement services, grief support Target demographic General population Serves children (0–12) Yes Serves youth (13–17) Yes Serves adults (18+) Yes Serves families — Languages spoken English 🍁, French ⚜️
+Contact (416) 808-7066 | victimservicestoronto.com Information Comprehensive crisis response, intervention, and prevention services for victims of crime and sudden tragedy in Toronto.
+Services are free, confidential, and available to all people regardless of whether they report to police.
+Service area Ontario: Toronto Resource types Telephone, in-person service Support types Bereavement services, grief support Target demographics General population, victim services Serves children (0–12) Yes Serves youth (13–17) Yes Serves adults (18+) Yes Serves families — Languages spoken English 🍁, French ⚜️ -